European court rejects three UK faith bias complaints

 The Catholic Church has closed adoption services in two U.S. states because it refused to give children to same-sex couples and a British Catholic adoption agency recently lost a legal battle to win an exemption from equality laws there.

-In the third case, the ECHR agreed with hospital officials that nurse Shirley Chaplin’s cross could cause injury to her if a patient pulled it or it came into contact with an open wound.

-Chaplin rejected that argument as ridiculous.
-“I’ve been bitten, I’ve been scratched, I’ve had computers thrown at me, but no-one has ever, ever grabbed my crucifix,” she told reporters in London.
+British Prime Minister David Cameron hailed the court on Twitter for upholding one case: “Delighted that principle of wearing religious symbols at work has been upheld - people shouldn’t suffer discrimination due to religious beliefs.”

-Upholding the appeal of British Airways employee Nadia Eweida, the ECHR said her religious rights took precedence over BA’s “wish to project a certain corporate image.”
+In the case of the British Airways (ICAG.L) employee Nadia Eweida, the ECHR found her religious rights took precedence over BA’s “wish to project a certain corporate image.”

 She was suspended in 2006, when BA’s dress code allowed Sikh turbans and Muslim headscarves, and returned to work 17 months later after Christian and Jewish symbols were added to the list.